-Well, recently, Jim launched his latest back-pocket book.
-The International Edition of Teamwork & Teamplay.
+At the time of this (original) post, Jim launched his back-pocket book, the International Edition of Teamwork & Teamplay.
 It includes (in it's 4.5 by 6 inch portable size), 50 "team" activities that are each briefly described in 16 different languages and then detailed out in English.
-Included in this collect is The Big Question (the reason for my trip down memory lane).
+Included in this collect is, The Big Question (the reason for my trip down memory lane).

 Find your copy today on Amazon.
 In this new book Jim references his Teamwork & Teamplay Cards.
 With this oversized deck of cards you can run over a dozen activities - Jim's collection of 52 BIG questions are included on the faces of the cards.
 (And, you guessed it, you can use T&T Cards as a standard deck of playing cards.
 To those of you on the FUN Followers list, Box Cards from FUNdoing Fridays (April 8th) is enhanced with the oversized cards.)
 Find your Teamwork & Teamplay Cards here.

 Below are some of Jim's questions (from his new book) and some of mine that I've used (collected) over the years.
 Of course, you can create your own Big Questions related to what you think your team would benefit from talking through.